iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex.md

 !!! tip "Use in production"
     The `knslo` Helm chart is located in the `$ITER8/helm` folder.
 Modify the chart as needed by your application for production usage.

-!!! tip "Try GitOps-friendly version"
-    Try the [GitOps-friendly version](slovalidation-helmex-gitops.md) of this tutorial.

 !!! tip "Try other Iter8 Knative tutorials"
     * [SLO validation with progressive traffic shift](testing-strategies/slovalidation.md)
     * [Hybrid testing](testing-strategies/hybrid.md)